jgkramer/jgkramer.github.io/_drafts/2022-11-15-Statewide_Usage.md

 ![image](/assets/images/post3_FLandAK_line.png)

-Alaska is always colder than indoor comfortable temperatures: summer high temperatures in Anchorage are just above 60&deg;F.  So unlike
+Alaska is always colder than indoor comfortable temperatures: summer high temperatures in Anchorage are just above 60&deg;F.  So the annual cycle ranges from "heavy electricity consumption for heating in winter" to "less heavy electricity consumption for heating in summer", with no summer peak at all.
+The winter peak is 1.6x the summer nadir.

+Florida is the opposite: it is always hot and humid, and many residents use air conditioning all year round (with occasional winter heating), with more of it being used in the summer.
+So the annual cycle is various degrees of electricity for cooling, peaking in summer.
+Summer consumption is 1.6x the winter minimum.

 ## Every State (plotly)